igromanru/HD2-Farming-Guide/README.md

 It means the SC model isn’t loaded in the current mission.
 You can either switch to another mission or install the [Super Credits Cheat Arrows](https://rpghq.org/forums/viewtopic.php?t=3175) mod, which forces the game to always load the model.
 Use the [HD2 Arsenal – Mod Manager](https://www.nexusmods.com/helldivers2/mods/4664) to manage your mods — it’s better than other HD2 mod managers.
+### Cheat Engine closes after attaching to the process
+It's an issue in CE v7.5.
+You can fix it easily.
+1. Open Cheat Engine (doesn't matter if with a CT or not)
+2. In context menu at the top, select **Edit**->**Settings**
+3. In CE settings open the **Debugging Options** tab
+4. Enable the checkbox `Do not load external debug symbols like .PDB/.DBG files (Breaks tables that use these symbols)`
+5. Press **OK** at the bottom to save the settings
+6. Done

 ### Game Crashes